 We then considered the Integration Joint Board's Strengths, Weaknesses, Opportunities and Threats, which are listed below.
 Within this analysis, the strengths and opportunities need to be fostered and deepened, and the weaknesses and threats need to be proactively managed.
-The approach we have taken to our Strategic Framework supports us to do this.
+Our Strategic Framework works to do this.

-SWOT analysis
+SWOT ANALYSIS